 If you’re going to be aiming to generate leads or be found by recruiters, your profile needs to look professional, trustworthy and needs to stand out.
 It’s important to have readable, relevant content within your bio, but having a good quality profile picture shouldn’t be overlooked.
 A good rule of thumb with LinkedIn profile photos are to aim for similar dimensions to a passport picture.
 Ensure you are smiling, that your head takes up 60-70% of the frame, and that the image is good quality.

 Watch your content

 Remember, LinkedIn isn’t the same as other social networks such as Facebook or Twitter.
-It’s a professional network, so posting about your breakfast probably isn’t going to be as well received.
+It’s a professional network, so talking about your breakfast or posting a selfie with your dog probably isn’t going to be as well received.
 Concentrate on posting relevant content that offers advice, inspires or entertains – but save the cat pictures for Instagram 😉

 Ask for recommendations

 Recommendations work differently from endorsements.
 A recommendation is like a testimonial from a person that you have worked with, and they really do look good on your profile.
 Testimonials boost trust in your or your business and they are extremely important for reinforcing all those shining claims in your bio!

 Phew!
 That wasn’t hard was it?
 Now you’re all set for generating those leads or getting that dream job with a stunning, optimised LinkedIn profile.